edalfon/blognow/content/post/2021-12-05-test-driving-duckdb-and-arrow/index.en.markdown

 wanted to keep this exercise as close as possible to an actual use case for me.
-After all, this is just an informal test to see how to integrate DuckDB and/or Arrow in my workflow and to assess the potential benefits, for example, in terms of processing time.[^3]
+After all, this is just an informal test to see how to integrate DuckDB and/or Arrow in my workflow and to assess the potential benefits, for example, in terms of processing time [^3].

-I will use a few samples of a larger data set[^4] that contains 25 columns (2 numeric, 2 timestamp, 10 integer and the rest text, most of them categorical variables, some with low cardinality -e.g. sex-, others with millions of different values).
-I will use one round of data (\~500M rows) stored in a csv file (uncompressed 82GB).
+I will use a few samples of a larger data set [^4] that contains 25 columns (2 numeric, 2 timestamp, 10 integer and the rest text, most of them categorical variables, some with low cardinality -e.g. sex-, others with millions of different values).
+I will use one round of data (\~486M rows) stored in a csv file (uncompressed 82GB).
 First test in smaller samples (tiny, small, mid) before trying out using one whole round of data.

 -   Tiny data: 1M rows, csv uncompressed size \~170MB
 -   Small data: 10M rows, csv uncompressed size \~1,7GB
--   Mid data: 70M rows, csv uncompressed size \~10GB
+-   Mid data: 60M rows, csv uncompressed size \~10GB
--   Round data: \~500M rows, csv uncompressed size \~82GB
+-   Round data: \~486M rows, csv uncompressed size \~82GB

 ## The code and software